munsy/gosh/README.md

 # GoShell
-A shell emulator written in Go.
+A shell emulator written in Golang.